benswift/benswift.github.io/_livecoding/2013-10-25-revenant-media-theremin-75.md

 To celebrate, I put together a theremin-inspired livecoding set (with live visuals inspired by Stan's beautiful theremins).

-{% asset images/livecoding/ben-revenant-media-1.jpg @pic alt="Ben livecoding at Revenant Media (from behind)" %}
+{% include assets/picture.html file="images/livecoding/ben-revenant-media-1.jpg" alt="Ben livecoding at Revenant Media (from behind)" %}
-{% asset images/livecoding/ben-revenant-media-2.jpg @pic alt="Ben livecoding at Revenant Media (close-up of screen)" %}
+{% include assets/picture.html file="images/livecoding/ben-revenant-media-2.jpg" alt="Ben livecoding at Revenant Media (close-up of screen)" %}

 Because I wanted to show off the visuals (and the above video from the gig didn't really do that) I "re-recorded" (to the best of my ability to remember)